 - Eggs – Eggs do not cause surges in blood sugar and insulin, making the protein in eggs a steady and sustained source of energy.
 Eggs are rich in protein and nutrients including thiamin, riboflavin, folate, Vitamin B12 and B6 – the B vitamins that are essential for energy production.
 In addition, eggs are rich in leucine, an essential amino acid that helps the body use energy and helps muscles recover after exercise.

 - NT Factor® – NT Factor® is a nutrient complex containing phosphoglycolipids which facilitates the functioning, nourishment and rebuilding of cell membranes.
 Known as lipid replacement therapy, NT Factor® helps prevent and repair mitochondrial cell membrane damage.
 On a cellular level, energy is manufactured in the mitochondria, and protecting this structure’s boundaries can increase energy levels by 33 to 40 percent.
-Fatigue Relief Plus® combines NT Factor® with a potent form of milk thistle, making it ideal for those with Hepatitis C to protect their liver and their liver’s mitochondria.
 Read more about lipid replacement therapy in the article “Fatigue, Hepatitis C and Mitochondria.”

 - Goji berries – Also used in Chinese medicine for thousands of years, goji berries are known to increase energy levels.
 Otherwise known as wolfberries, this bright orange-red fruit can be eaten raw, cooked or dried (like raisins) and are used in trail mix, herbal teas, juices and medicines.
 Besides being beneficial to the liver, goji berries increase blood flow – which helps oxygenate the cells and tissues of the body.
 This slightly sweet and slightly sour member of the nightshade family is safe, but may increase the risk of bleeding, so caution is advised to those with bleeding disorders or those taking drugs that may increase the risk of bleeding.